haugene/vpn-configs-contrib/CONTRIBUTING.md

 This is the "add my own config" for dummies.
 Feel free to propose changes here to make it even simpler.

-## Case 1: You have a config file (.ovpn) locally and you want to use it with the container
+## Case 1: You have a config file (.ovpn) and you can publish/contribute it to the public

 On the GitHub page for this config repository (assuming you're logged in):